miguelamello/golang-restful-toneker/README.md

 **GORM** is a Golang ORM library developed on top of database/sql.
 I chose GORM because it is a very powerful ORM library, easy to use and so it is perfect for microservices.
 GORM is used for Mongo database operations.
 ORM makes database operations better integrated with the code.

-**CentOS** is a Linux distribution that provides a free, community-supported computing platform functionally compatible with its upstream source, Red Hat Enterprise Linux.
-I chose CentOS because it is a very stable Linux distribution, perfect for production environments and so it is perfect for microservices.
+**AWS EC2** Amazon Elastic Compute Cloud (Amazon EC2) is a widely-used web service offered by Amazon Web Services (AWS) that provides scalable and resizable computing capacity in the cloud.
+It allows users to create and manage virtual machines, known as instances, on-demand.
+EC2 instances can be customized with various combinations of CPU, memory, storage, and networking resources to meet specific application requirements.
+I chose AWS EC2 because it is a very powerful cloud computing service, easy to use and so it is perfect for microservices.
+AWS EC2 is used for hosting the microservice.

 ## How it works